diastom/RedLightDL/docs/Classes.md

-# 📦 Classes Documentation
+﻿# 📦 Classes Documentation

-This document provides detailed documentation for all classes in the PHShorts library.
+This document provides detailed documentation for all classes in the RedLight library.

 ## Table of Contents